ATD Blog

 Is there a place for artificial intelligence (AI) in coaching?
 Is there a place for coaching in a world increasingly committed to using artificial intelligence to solve all of its problems?
 These are challenging questions.
 And just as in any coaching situation, it’s the tough questions that show us the path forward, even if the answers aren’t immediately obvious.

-The rise of AI introduces new possibilities in the coaching landscape, sparking a debate about the role of human coaches versus AI-driven coaching tools.
+The rise of AI introduces new possibilities in the coaching industry, sparking a debate about the role of human coaches versus AI-driven coaching tools.
 While both have their merits, they serve distinct purposes and offer unique advantages.
-Let’s explore what makes each approach effective and where they fit into the broader coaching ecosystem.
+Whether your goal is to improve onboarding or grow your leadership development programs, let’s explore what makes each approach effective and where they fit into the broader coaching ecosystem.

-My focus was not on coaching her around the “problem” but rather on her relationship to the problem.
+My focus was not on coaching her around the “problem,” but rather on her relationship to it.
 What was really causing her angst?
 We ended up spending a significant amount of time digging into her belief systems, mindset, approach, and fears.
-And, together, we were able to unlock some insights that enabled her to release some of her angst and land on a different approach to navigating the situation at hand.
+And together, we unlocked insights that helped her let go of some of her angst and adopt a different approach to navigating the situation at hand.

 It always makes one’s heart happy to help someone, even in some small way, to have an insight that serves them.
 Such is the power of coaching.
 There is something about the power of feeling seen and heard by another person—the human connection.
 For that reason, I believe coaching will always be a human endeavor.